TenebrisNoctua/ServerAuthority/docs/examples/character.md

 ![hierarchy_2](../img/tutorial/character/hierarchyimage_2.png)

+We will be cloning this input system to the player object with a script later.

-Now that we can gain input from the client, we can move on to creating the actual system which will calculate the movement for the character.
+We can now move on to creating the actual system which will calculate the movement for the character.

 ### CharacterMovement